 Are there other London public transport strikes planned?

-The RMT also confirmed there will be a further six months of strikes across National Rail and London Underground in 2023 following a ballot: 94 percent of its members voted to continue industrial action over pay and pensions.
+Rail strikes affecting London already took place earlier this month February 1 and 3, and there are likely to be more on the way.
+The RMT confirmed there will be a further six months of strikes across National Rail and London Underground in 2023 following a ballot: 94 percent of its members voted to continue industrial action over pay and pensions.

 Aslef, the main tube drivers’ union, will also ballot its members over strikes that would shut down the Underground.
 Two thousand members will vote on action over feared changes to working conditions and pensions.
 The result is expected on February 15, meaning tube strikes could be in early March.